freeman-lab/extrude/README.md

 # extrude

 Use extrusion to turn a 2d shape into a 3d mesh.
 Extrusion is the process of "pulling" a 2d shape through space to make it 3d.
-This module contains a single function that accepts a collection of 2d points, and returns a 3d mesh in the form of a [`simplicial complex`](https://github.com/mikolalysenko/simplicial-complex), a data structure that works well with the [`stack.gl`](http://stack.gl/) suite.
+This module contains a single function that accepts a collection of 2d points, and returns a 3d mesh in the form of a [`simplicial complex`](https://github.com/mikolalysenko/simplicial-complex), a data structure that works well with the [`stack.gl`](http://stack.gl/) ecosystem.

 ![hex](gif/triangle.gif)![hex](gif/square.gif)![hex](gif/hexagon.gif)